Reptilians (Starfucker album): Release and artwork

 The cover art for Reptilians was illustrated and designed one of the group's friends, Sohale Kevin Darouian.
 Hodges said that he asked Darouian to make the artwork similar to "an old '70s sci-fi book cover or something.
 I didn't give him too much direction besides that."

 The unrefined demos of Reptilians were released on April 21, 2012 under the title Heaven's Youth, the original planned title for Reptilians, with a re-working of the artwork.

 On March 8, 2021, in celebration of the album's 10-year anniversary, Reptilians was re-released as a remastered deluxe reissue.
 The 10-Year Anniversary Edition included digitally-enhanced versions of the album's original twelve songs, the two bonus tracks found on the previous Deluxe Edition, and two newly-added bonus tracks from the same time period (one of which being Helium Muffin, previously released as a b-side with the Julius single).
-The remasters were completed by Mile Nolte at Eureka Mastering, and Darouian returned to provide a revamped version of the his artwork for the album cover.
+The remasters were completed by Mile Nolte at Eureka Mastering, and Darouian returned to provide a revamped version of his artwork for the album cover.